albertopoljak/CEtrainer-decrypter/README.txt

+Decrypt, dump and open protected .trainer or .cheatengine files as simple .xml file.

-How to build/run program:
+How to run program:
-	If you don't want to build you can download pre-built program from "Release".
+	Download pre-built program from "Release" link.

-	If you want to build: I preffer Eclipse for building.
+How to build/edit program:
-	Since this is a java program you will need to have JRE installed in order to run it. http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
+	You need to have JRE installed:.
-	In order to build it you will need Java SE (Be sure to install a JVM with the same bit level as your IDE): http://www.oracle.com/technetwork/java/javase/downloads/index.html
+	http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
+	And you will need Java SE:
+	http://www.oracle.com/technetwork/java/javase/downloads/index.html
 	Appart from that you will need to include "swing" library into your IDE. http://download.eclipse.org/windowbuilder/WB/integration/4.4/